genzj/dotfiles/README.md

     - [zoxide](https://github.com/ajeetdsouza/zoxide?tab=readme-ov-file#installation)

 ## Other Configurations

-1. For containers or other minimal env, following tools should be installed before applying the dotfiles:

-    ```sh
-    sudo apt install -y git curl zsh tmux
-    ```

 1. If you use Ubuntu and installed Zsh with apt, then add the following line to your ~/.zshenv file to stop `/etc/zsh/zshrc` from calling `compinit`